flutter/website/src/development/accessibility-and-localization/internationalization.md

 {:.table.table-striped}
 </div>

-The five starred `NumberFormat` constructors have optional, named parameters.
-Those parameters can be specified as the value of the placeholder’s “optionalParameters” object.
+The starred `NumberFormat` constructors in the table offer optional, named parameters.
+Those parameters can be specified as the value of the placeholder’s `optionalParameters` object.
-For example, to specify the optional decimalDigits parameter for "compactCurrency":
+For example, to specify the optional `decimalDigits` parameter for `compactCurrency`, make the following changes to the `lib/l10n/app_en.arg` file:

 <?code-excerpt "gen_l10n_example/lib/l10n/app_en.arb" skip="34" take="13" replace="/{{/{{ '{{' }}/g;/},$/}/g"?>
 ```json